Should risk professionals in the lending industry fear AI?

-A bank or financial services company needs to be able to satisfy the Prudential Regulation Authority (PRA) that it can recover funds if necessary.
+A bank or financial services company needs to be able to satisfy the relevant regulator, such as the Prudential Regulation Authority (PRA) in the UK, that it can recover funds if necessary.
 Life is easier for risk managers and underwriters if they have a system that collects together all the relevant data.
-For example, the Trade Ledger lending platform can assemble the borrower’s sales ledger including dilutions, Open Banking data, data from credit reference agencies and the Australian Securities and Investments Commission or Companies House in the UK, and even utility data that shows the borrower is using the expected amount of water and electricity for a business of their type.
+For example, the Trade Ledger lending platform can assemble the borrower’s sales ledger including dilutions, open banking data, data from credit reference agencies and the Australian Securities and Investments Commission or Companies House in the UK, and even utility data that shows the borrower is using the expected amount of water and electricity for a business of their type.

 The Trade Ledger platform might suggest a lending rate of 80% for invoice finance based on this evidence; all the underwriters need to do is use this consolidated view of information, and then accept or reject the application.
 The augmented intelligence learns from them, this decision, and how the decision played out over time.

-If the debtor (the borrower’s customer) fails to repay an amount two years later, the platform can recommend increases or decreases to the facility, based on the strength of the collateral, which is the invoices.
+If the debtor (the borrower’s customer) fails to repay an amount within a certain timescale, the platform can recommend increases or decreases to the facility, based on the strength of the collateral, which is the invoices.

-Our experience at Trade Ledger is that augmented intelligence and digitisation bring benefits for lenders and their underwriters at every stage of technological maturity, whether they’re working from paper and spreadsheets or have completed some digital transformation.
+Our experience at Trade Ledger is that augmented intelligence and digitisation bring benefits for lenders and their underwriters at every stage of technological maturity, whether they’re working from paper and spreadsheets, or have already put in place some digital transformation.

 There’s a lot we do with data.
 We help credit providers get information through invoice finance even when the debtor’s system isn’t digital or cloud-based.
-The platform pulls data from an applicant’s accounting package, and combines it with historical information specific to their sector and rate the quality of the applicant’s customers.
+The platform pulls data from an applicant’s accounting package or even a spreadsheet, and combines it with historical information specific to their sector and rate the quality of the applicant’s customers.

-These are just some of the ways we help companies make prompt, informed, and confident lending decisions and reduce their credit risk.
+These are just some of the ways we help companies make prompt, informed, and confident lending decisions and manage their credit risk.

 How do we do it?
 Our lending platform enables data-driven lending.
 It gives lenders a simpler way of working, across origination, decisioning, fulfilment and management.
 It brings together all the data they need throughout the customer lifecycle, provides analysis, and shows at a glance the information they need to take good decisions.